microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/guides/policy.md

       -PolicyName <Recording Policy Name>
 ```

 This assigns the policy to all users of the group specified by the object id of the group.
-Groups can be security groups and Microsoft 365 groups, the object id of a group can be found in the group overview of the [Microsft Entra Admin Center](https://entra.microsoft.com)
+Groups can be security groups and Microsoft 365 groups,
+the object id of a group can be found in the group overview of the [Microsft Entra Admin Center](https://entra.microsoft.com).

 ## Remove Recording Policy Assignment

-Removing a Recording Policy Assignment is very similar to assigning a recording Policy instead of specifying the Policy Name `$null` should be used for the Policy Name parameter.
+Removing a recording policy Assignment is very similar to assigning a recording policy.
+Passing `$null` as the `PolicyName` parameter will remove a recording policy.